ChernyakKonstantin/godot_gym_api/README.md

 # Installation
 Currently, there is no PyPy package.
 One can copy-paste `python` directory content into his own code.

 Currently there is no plugin in Godot Assets Library.
-One should copy-paste `godot_addon` content into `addons` directory of his own project.
+One should copy-paste `godot_addon` content into `addons` directory of his own project and enable the `Reinforcement Learning` plugin in `Project/Project Settings/Plugins`.

 # Coming soon
 * Image observation support;